Non-invasive electromyographic speech neuroprosthesis: a geometric perspective: Abstract

 \section{Abstract}

-We present a high-bandwidth, egocentric neuromuscular speech interface that translates silently voiced articulations directly into text.
+We present a neuromuscular speech interface that translates silently voiced articulations directly into text.
 We record surface electromyographic (EMG) signals from multiple articulatory sites on the face and neck as participants {\em silently} articulate speech, enabling direct EMG-to-text translation.
 Such an interface has the potential to restore communication for individuals who have lost the ability to produce intelligible speech due to laryngectomy, neuromuscular disease, stroke, or trauma-induced damage (e.g., radiotherapy toxicity) to the speech articulators.
 Prior work has largely focused on mapping EMG collected during \emph{audible} articulation to time-aligned audio targets or transferring these targets to \emph{silent} EMG recordings, which inherently requires audio and limits applicability to patients who can no longer speak.
-In contrast, we propose an efficient representation of high-dimensional EMG signals and demonstrate direct sequence-to-sequence EMG-to-text conversion at the phonemic level without relying on time-aligned audio.
-All data, code, and model checkpoints are open-sourced at \href{https://github.com/HarshavardhanaTG/emg2speech}{\textsc{GitHub + Data repository}}.
+In contrast, we propose an efficient representation of high-dimensional EMG signals and demonstrate direct sequence-to-sequence EMG-to-text conversion at the phonemic level without relying on time-aligned audio.\\